Black Judaism

-Black Judaism is Judaism that is practiced by communities of African descent, both in Africa and in the African diaspora, including in North America, Europe, Israel, and elsewhere.
+Black Judaism is variation of Judaism that is practiced by communities of African descent, both within Africa and within the African diaspora, including North America, Europe, Israel, and elsewhere.
 Significant examples of Black Judaism include Judaism as it is practiced by Ethiopian Jews and African-American Jews.
-Jews who may be considered Black have existed for millennia, with Zipporah sometimes considered to be one of the first Black Jews mentioned within Jewish history.
+Jews who may be considered Black have existed for millennia, with Zipporah sometimes considered to be one of the first Black Jews who was mentioned within Jewish history.